-This farm wooden puzzle will teach your child some farm animals, as well develop his fine motor skills and imagination.
+This farm wooden puzzle teaches your child to identify farm animals and improve his fine motor skills and imagination.

 I love giving books as gifts to my nephews and nieces.
-I believe that books are the best gifts if you want the kids to enjoy reading as they grow up.
+I believe that books are the best gifts if you want them to enjoy reading as they grow up.

 Reading to your special child is a very good bonding time as well, next to playing with them.

-Before going to sleep, when you lie side by side in bed, reading to them their favourite book will enhance their imagination, as well.
+Before going to sleep, when you lie side by side in bed, reading to them their favorite book enhances their imagination and encourages them to be inquisitive.

-Even if they are non-verbal, I’m sure they are able to understand in their own little way what you are reading to them, especially if you make your reading more enjoyable by acting out the story, like voicing out animals’ sounds for example.
+Even if they are non-verbal, I’m sure they are able to understand in their own little way what you are reading to them, especially if you make your reading more enjoyable by acting out the story, like voicing out animals’ sounds.

-Let music flow in your homes everyday.
-Even just one musical instrument that he loves and plays a lot will improve everyone’s mood around the house.
+A single musical instrument that he loves and plays daily will improve everyone’s mood around the house.

-These harmonica are so easy to play, your special child just needs to blow through it and voila, there will be beautiful music that he can create.
-And he will enjoy doing it again and again.
+These harmonicas are so easy to play, your special child just needs to blow through it and voila, there will be beautiful music that she can create.
+And she will never put it down even in her sleep.

-Discover the creative imagination of your special kid by giving him materials that he can use to draw, doodle, and create something that he can be proud of.
+Discover the creative imagination of your special kid by giving him materials that he can use to draw and doodle.

-Give him lots of crayons and coloured pencils with paper and just let your special child practice to grip the writing materials and encourage him to just draw those lines and circles and let him use all the colours for him to enjoy and develop his writing skills and creativity.
+Give him lots of crayons and colored pencils with paper.
+Let your special child practice to grip the writing materials and encourage him to just scribble those lines and circles.

-Show his works of art and put them in your fridge or the wall in his room.
+Appreciate him and display his works of art – put them in your fridge or in the wall in his room.